Pyramid of Menkaure: Sarcophagus and coffin

-A wooden anthropoid coffin inscribed with Menkaure's name and containing the remains of a mummy were found in the upper burial chamber and later transferred safely to the British Museum.
-The coffin was radiocarbon-dated to 1212–846 BC, from the late New Kingdom to the Third Intermediate Period.
-The male body and its shroud were carbon dated to the early Islamic Period.
+In the rubble filling the upper rectangular room, Vyse found the lid of a wooden anthropoid coffin inscribed with Menkaure's name and some of his titles, together with the remains of a human body wrapped in a coarse cloth; both were later transferred to the British Museum.
+The coffin was radiocarbon-dated to 1212–846 BC, from the late New Kingdom to the Third Intermediate Period, showing that it was fabricated long after the king's death, presumably in the course of a restoration of the plundered tomb.
+The male body and its shroud were carbon-dated to the early Islamic Period.